 Here’s how dogs use body language to express their feelings.

-“Tail wagging is a common method of communication dogs use,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+“Tail wagging is a common method of communication dogs use,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “In some cases, tail wagging may mean a dog is happy and excited.
 In other circumstances, it can mean a dog is nervous, anxious or attempting to diffuse a tense situation.”

 Other body movements or positions can indicate how a dog may be feeling, too.
 Here are the most common emotions dogs express through body language.

 Pet parents can read their dog’s body language by looking for changes in their posture or movement, which can sometimes be subtle depending on their mood.